 4. The Beetles and the Beavers

-Play a suspenseful listening game to help get out some wiggles!
+Play a suspenseful listening game to help kids get the wiggles out and calm down!

 Say: The leaders of the faith we’re learning about had one thing in common: They all listened and obeyed God’s directions.
 Let’s play a game about listening.